 Graduate Assistantships

 Graduate assistantships allow students to work for institutions while pursuing their master’s programs.
-Students assist their faculty members in teaching undergraduate students, helping in developing academic programs, and so on.
+Students assist their faculty members in teaching undergraduate students, helping develop academic programs, and so on.
 In return, they are given a stipend, or their fee is reduced or waived.

 FAFSA